-Year 5 Autumn First Half Term 2019 ‘Are you brave enough to swim beyond the reef?’ –
+Year 5 Second First Half Term 2019 ‘Who was the real Horrid Henry?’ –

 Year Group Who’s Who (and where to find us)

 5JW – Mrs J Walkom (Head of Year) Come out through Y6 Door by the main gate

 5CF –Mr C Fleury Come out through Y6 Door by the main gate